-The Texas Drowning Accident Guide was created by Garcia & Ochoa to help residents earn the compensation they need after being seriously injured.
+The Texas Drowning Accident Guide was created by the Law Firm of Ricardo A. Garcia to help residents earn the compensation they need after being seriously injured.
 Call today for a free consultation.

 If you or your child was seriously hurt in a near-drowning accident, you may be eligible for compensation.
 These cases are very complicated and difficult which is why you should consider hiring an attorney right away.
 While there may be a person who you think is responsible for the injuries, it is not enough to have a suspicion to bring a claim.
 You must have evidence that backs up your claim.
 An attorney can greatly increase your success.